Colleges and universities are beginning their fall sessions, and freshmen across the nation are enjoying newfound freedom from parental control.

 So, what’s the best way to go about building credit?

 - Apply for a student credit card.
-If you don’t have a steady stream of income, the Credit CARD Act of 2009 mandates the inclusion of an adult co-signer.
+Note that if you don’t have a steady stream of income, the Credit CARD Act of 2009 mandates that you have an adult co-signer.

 - Obtain a secured credit card.
-If a regular credit card is not an option, consider a secured credit card, which requires a deposit equal to the low credit limit available with these cards.
+If a regular credit card is not an option, consider a secured credit card.

 No desire to go the credit card route?
 Take a look at “7 Ways to Build Your Credit Score Without a Credit Card.”

 What money management practices did you employ to get you through your college years and help pave the way for a bright financial future?
-Let us know in the comments below or on our Facebook page.
+Share your story in our Forums.
+It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.